-Legislation requires the State of Minnesota to pay direct state aid of \$9 million on October 1 each year until full funding is reached, or July 1, 2048, whichever is earlier.
-The County recognized an additional \$23,107 as grant revenue and pension expense for its proportionate share of the State of Minnesota's pension expense related to the special funding situation.
+Legislation also requires the State of Minnesota to pay direct state aid of \$9 million on October 1 each year until full funding is reached for three consecutive years, or July 1, 2048, whichever is earlier.
+This contribution meets the definition of a special funding situation.
+The County recognized an additional \$3,606 as grant revenue and pension expense for its proportionate share of the State of Minnesota's pension expense related to the special funding situation.

-Police and Fire Plan Employer's Share of the Net Pension Liability and the State's Related Liability As of December 31, 2022
+Police and Fire Plan Employer's Share of the Net Pension Liability and the State's Related Liability As of December 31, 2024

-The County's proportionate share of the net pension liability \$ 2,728,456 State of Minnesota's proportionate share of the net pension liability associated with the County 119,123 Total \$ 2,847,579
+The County's proportionate share of the net pension liability \$ 845,632 State of Minnesota's proportionate share of the net pension liability associated with the County 32,235 Total \$ 877,867